-Pearl Harbor Day, commemorates the Japanese attack on the U.S. Naval base at Pearl Harbor.
-The attack began at dawn December 7, 1941.
-It crippled the U.S. Pacific Fleet, and caused the U.S. to enter World War II.
+Pearl Harbor Remembrance Day is today.
+This December 7 observance commemorates the Japanese attack on the U.S. Naval base at Pearl Harbor.
+The attack began at dawn on December 7, 1941.
+It crippled the U.S. Pacific Fleet and caused the U.S. to enter World War II.

-During the attack at Pearl Harbor, over 2,400 American serviceman and 68 civilians were killed.
+During the attack at Pearl Harbor, over 2,400 American servicemen and 68 civilians were killed.
 Five of the eight battleships at Pearl Harbor were sunk or sinking, and virtually all ships were damaged.

 The debt we owe our World War II veterans is one that we can never fully repay.
 So many veterans gave their lives to protect our freedom and way of life.

 - Read a book about World War II.

 - Watch a movie about World War II.

 - Say thanks to servicemen and servicewomen you meet for their service.